 I looked at the exchange again in late 2019 and was happy to see Anthem plans available in addition to the other two carriers.
 I checked and all our regular providers were in-network with Anthem, so I started considering the options in more detail.

 I should note, I also looked at some non-ACA compliant plans.
 There are a range of these available, and there are many options that are even less expensive than ACA plans.
 The reason I chose to limit my search to the ACA plans is that I could have confidence that these plans would cover preventive care, that pre-existing conditions would not be excluded, and I could trust that essential health benefits would be provided.
 The non-compliant plans may have missing benefits that I may not know to ask about in advance.
 The risk of having trouble getting coverage or reimbursement is higher with a plan that is not in compliance with the ACA.

 Using the healthcare exchange website, I selected an Anthem plan that is also HSA eligible, so as close as I could come to the coverage that we had under the group plan.
 While the deductible is much higher under this Anthem plan than with our previous group plan, the 44% savings in premiums more than makes up for it.

-Yep, we save about $950 per month on our health insurance premiums for our family of four by using an ACA plan instead of the group plan through my husband’s job.
+Yep, we save about $950 per month in 2020 on our health insurance premiums for our family of four by using an ACA plan instead of the group plan through my husband’s job.
 We don’t qualify for a subsidy – we pay the full price and we still save that much.

 We would have to spend over $11,000 in out-of-pocket health care costs before we even spent as much as we would have spent on premiums alone with the group plan.
 Even if we had a really bad health year, in which more than one member of our family required extensive out-of-pocket costs, we would be saving money with the Anthem plan from the healthcare exchange.